The Science of Tajweed & The Definition Of Tajweed

 Steep (Al-Hadr) (or falling): is the fastness in recitation without merging of

-the letters.
+The letters.

-The term intonation (At-tarteel) encompasses all the three speeds; because
+The term intonation (At-tarteel) encompasses all three speeds because

 intonation(at-tarteel) is essential for the reader of the Quran, regardless of

-his reading speed.
+their reading speed.

 Al-Isti’aathah( seeking refuge) and Al-Basmalah